Atmosphere-Biosphere Signal Attribution in the Tropics (BSAT)

 Junior Research Group

-In the Atmosphere-Biosphere Signal Attribution (BSAT) research group our main objective is to understand tropical ecosystem dynamics, by investigating and monitoring changes in atmospheric trace gases like CO2, CH4 and CO.
-We aim to (1) quantify and attribute carbon sources and sinks at regional scales and (2) to study assess their development over time under global change.
-For this we combine top-down (atmospheric inversions) and bottom-up (land surface models) approaches with multiple data streams, like remotely-sensed atmospheric composition, in-situ mole fraction and isotopic composition measurements or eddy covariance flux measurements.
+In the Atmosphere-Biosphere Signal Attribution (BSAT) research group our main objective is to understand tropical ecosystem dynamics by investigating and monitoring changes in atmospheric trace gases like CO2, CH4 and CO.
+We aim to (1) quantify and attribute sources and sinks of CO2, CH4 and CO and (2) to study their development over time and at different spatial scales under a changing climate.
+For this we combine top-down (atmospheric inversions) and bottom-up (land surface models) approaches with multiple data streams, like in-situ or flask mole fraction measurements and remotely-sensed atmospheric composition.
+Our group complements the regional scale modeling with local process understanding by studying ecosystem response to environmental drivers using eddy covariance and stable isotope on CO2 and CH4.

 The overarching goals guiding our research are: